guusj/books/Warbreaker_BrandonSanderson.md

 Siri looked up.
 “Was the first child a daughter?”
 “Yes,” the priest said.
 “A woman of no divine powers.
 How did you know?”
 _Colors!_ Siri thought. _Both times, right after the heir was born._ Did having a child somehow make the God Kings wish to give their lives away?
 Or was it something more sinister?
 A cured plague or healed village were both things that, with a little creative propaganda, could be invented to cover up some other cause of death.
 “I’m not truly an expert on these things, I’m afraid, Vessel,” the high priest continued.
-“And, I’m afraid that Lord Lightsong is not either.
+“And I’m afraid that Lord Lightsong is not either.
 If you press him, he _could_ very well just start making things up.”
 “Scoot!”
 Lightsong said indignantly.
 “That’s slanderous.
 Oh, and by the way, your hat is on fire.”
 “Thank you,” Siri said.
 “Both of you.
 This has actually been rather helpful.”
 “If I might suggest . . .” the high priest said.